 A check of how many enterprise-grade 15,000 rpm and 10,000 rpm hard disk drives are in use and how much money has been spent on DRAM for performance will help to determine if SSDs will be worth the investment.

 Study application workloads and assess hot vs. warm vs. cold data sets.
 Active data can be directed to the flash solid-state drives, and the less frequently accessed data can go on Fibre Channel (FC) drives or SATA drives.

 "If you have a good understanding of that, then you can understand how much solid-state storage you're likely to need to be able to optimize the performance of your system," said Jim Handy, an analyst who focuses on memory chips and SSDs at Objective Analysis.

-2. Ensure that applications, especially those that are custom-written, can handle the faster solid-state
+2. Ensure that applications, especially those that are custom-written, can handle the faster solid-state drives.

 "For most applications, this should not really be a problem, but depending on coding and timings, you can have the chance to have things done too quickly which can throw off timing a bit, as well as the processors actually jumping due to it not having to wait for the disk anymore," said Jon-Carlos Mayes, IT director at CCP hf, a Reykjavik, Iceland-based online game producer.
 CCP uses both DRAM and NAND flash SSD technology from Texas Memory Systems Inc.

 3. When evaluating solid-state drive technology, concentrate on cost per IOPS, not cost per gigabyte.